 While attending the Republican State Convention in 1972, John met his future wife, Elizabeth.
 They were married in 1974.
 John and Elizabeth have two daughters and sons-in-law, Beth and Grant Hawkins and Laura and Alex Scogin, and eight grandchildren.
 For over fifty years, the Raneys have been active members and served in many leadership roles at First United Methodist Church in Bryan and for fifty years, John has been an active participant in various Masonic bodies within the Brazos Valley.
 John is actively involved in Aggie sports and many community organizations.

 Representative Raney serves on the House Committee on Appropriations, and the House Committee on Higher Education.
-He is the Chair of the Aggie Legislative Caucus, serves on the Texas A&M Engineering Extension Service’s Central Texas Police Academy Advisory Board, and is a member of the House Republican, Eagle Ford Shale, Education, Energy, Farm-to-Table, General Aviation, Legislative Tourism, Military Communities, Sportsman’s, TEX-21, Texas Manufacturers, and Texas Veterans Caucuses.
+He is the founding Chair of the Aggie Legislative Caucus, serves on the Texas A&M Engineering Extension Service’s Central Texas Police Academy Advisory Board, and is a member of the House Republican, Eagle Ford Shale, Education, Energy, Farm-to-Table, General Aviation, Legislative Tourism, Military Communities, Sportsman’s, TEX-21, Texas Manufacturers, and Texas Veterans Caucuses.